Updated: 30 May 2023 & medically reviewed by Hailey Shafir

 Another key distinction between addiction and compulsion is the awareness and acceptance of their reality.
 Those with OCD will often be aware of the unrealistic nature of their obsessions and that their compulsions are illogical. they may often find carrying out their compulsions distressing or disturbing due to the irrational behavior involved but will need to do it to feel relief.

 For addicts, avoiding the reality that their addictions are having negative consequences on their lives in order to continue abusing a substance or behavior is part of the process.
 This denial of reality often prevents the addict from seeing that they have a problem at all, and it can take a moment of clarity or strength of will to see sense and get treatment.
+This is often the case for those who have a functioning relationship with addiction, such as with alcohol or cocaine.

 Treatment for compulsion and addiction

 Both addiction and OCD are conditions that can cause disruption and pain in life and can be extremely difficult to cope with on one’s own.
-Fortunately, both are treatable and seeking medical advice and help can make a huge difference to a person's life.
+Fortunately, both are treatable, and seeking medical advice and help can make a huge difference to a person's life.

 Treatment for addiction varies depending on the substance or behavior but most inpatient and outpatient rehab centers will use some form of medication and therapy combination.
-Medication will often be used to ease the painful, dangerous and uncomfortable withdrawal symptoms that arise during detox from substance abuse (such as opioids or benzodiazepines) as well as part of long-term recovery programs.
+Medication will often be used to ease the painful, dangerous, and uncomfortable withdrawal symptoms that arise during detox from substance abuse (such as opioids or benzodiazepines) as well as part of long-term recovery programs.
 Therapy may also include CBT as well as other therapies and group support.

 Addictions and compulsive behaviors have many overlapping symptoms and features but are driven by different types of urges.
 Problem drug and alcohol use can cause dependence on a substance, while compulsive behaviors tend to be driven by strong urges and emotions.